SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/index.md

 `layout` - object describes layout of fields for entity.
     `sections` - array of objects.
 Each section can contain one or more fields.
 At least one section must exist in a layout.
     `label` - string.
 Name of section.
-    `field_order` - array of string.
+    `field_order` - string array.
 Built-in fields and ids of custom fields (as strings).

 **entity types**: